arafatm/arafatm.github.io/_articles/career/the-cut-questions-to-ask-in-interview.md

 manager you’d be working for, **reading online reviews at places like Glassdoor**, and talking to other people who work there.

-## 10. “What’s your timeline for next steps?”
+## What’s your timeline for next steps?

 This is a basic logistics question, but it’s useful to ask because it gives you a benchmark for when you can expect to hear something back.
 Otherwise, if